kirubarajan/blog/src/pages/embeddings/index.md

 ## Word Embeddings
 Why do we want to represent a three-letter word as a vector with potentially a vector of hundreds of values?
 In short, we want to create the embeddings such that the vectors **capture the meaning of a given word**.
 This can intuitively be visualized as the vectors for similar words being group together.
 For example, if the vector for `"cat"` is `[1, 4]`, the vector for `"kitten"` would be something like `[2, 4]` whereas the vector for `"dog"` would be close by, for example `[1, 5]`.

 Since words are now vectors, we are also able to perform linear algebra operations on the given language.
-Although it may feel weird to subtract `dog` from `cat`, it turns out performing such operations tends to be useful for a variety of tasks.Calculating the cosine distance (which encodes similarity) between two words is a powerful feature that makes tasks involving natural language a lot easier.
+Although it may feel weird to subtract `dog` from `cat`, it turns out performing such operations tends to be useful for a variety of tasks.
+For example, the cosine distance (which encodes similarity) between two vectors is a powerful function that is easily applied to tasks involving natural language.
 For word vectors $u$ and $v$, we can define cosine similarity as:

 $$
 s(u, v) = \frac{\sum_{i = 1}^{n} u_i v_i}{\sqrt{\sum_{i = 1}^{n} u^2_i}\sqrt{\sum_{i = 1}^{n} v^2_i}}
 $$

-As a result, something interesting we can do is train our word embeddings to create analogies.
+As a result, something interesting we can do is train our word embeddings to create **analogies**.
 For example, a classic example in the field is using word embeddings to see that  `"king" - "man" = "queen" - "woman"`.
 We can even generalize this to fill-in-the-blanks for sentences like “Bill Gates is to Microsoft as `____` is to Apple” by predicting `"Steve Jobs"`.
 This prediction is relatively straightforward when you have good embeddings and can be computed as:

 $$
 d = \operatorname*{arg\, max}_{v \in V} ~ s(v, a - b + c)